 Timing of drug administration

-Zaleplon (Sonata) should be taken immediately before bedtime or after the patient has gone to bed and has experienced difficulty falling asleep.
+Zaleplon (Hyplon, Sonata) should be taken immediately before bedtime or after the patient has gone to bed and has experienced difficulty falling asleep.
 As with all sedative/hypnotics, taking Sonata while still up and about may result in short-term memory impairment, hallucinations, impaired coordination, dizziness, and lightheadedness.

 Use in the elderly and/or debilitated patients

 Impaired motor and/or cognitive performance after repeated exposure or unusual sensitivity to sedative/hypnotic drugs is a concern in the treatment of elderly and/or debilitated patients.
 A dose of 5 mg is recommended for elderly patients to decrease the possibility of side effects.
 Elderly and/or debilitated patients should be monitored closely.

 Clinical experience with Sonata (Zaleplon) in patients with concomitant systemic illness is limited.
 Sonata should be used with caution in patients with diseases or conditions that could affect metabolism or hemodynamic responses.

 Although preliminary studies did not reveal respiratory depressant effects at hypnotic doses of this medication in normal subjects, caution should be observed if Sonata (Zaleplon) is prescribed to patients with compromised respiratory function, because sedative/hypnotics have the capacity to depress respiratory drive.
 Controlled trials of acute administration of Sonata 10 mg in patients with mild to moderate chronic obstructive pulmonary disease or moderate obstructive sleep apnea showed no evidence of alterations in blood gases or apnea/hypopnea index, respectively.
 However, patients with compromised respiration due to preexisting illness should be monitored carefully.